evo-cloud/hmake/README.md

 If you meet any issues or have specific problems, please check [FAQ and Best Practices](docs/FAQ.md) if there's already a solution.
-Feel free to email the maintainers for any questions.
+Feel free to email the MAINTAINERS for any questions.

 ## License